ednahayes/ednahayes.github.io/_posts/2017-06-11-Bloc-Chat-CaseStudy.md

 ## Summary

-Bloc Chat is a real-time Chat application which was built using Firebase JavaScript, AngularFire, CSS, GIT, HTML and Atom Editor.
+Bloc Chat is a real-time chat application which was built using Firebase JavaScript, AngularFire, CSS, GIT, HTML and Atom Editor.

 ## Explanation
 Bloc Chat is for the simple user in mind with no strings-attached and ad-free.